reselbob/k8sdemos/secrets/readme.md

   password: MWYyZDFlMmU2N2Rmmaster
 ```
 The values assigned to the keys are [Base64 encoded](https://en.wikipedia.org/wiki/Base64).
 In steps that follow we're going to assign values to
-particular environment variables in a pod's containers using the secret.
+particular environment variables in a pod's container using the secret.
 Kubernetes
-has the "smarts" to  decode the Base64 encoded values
+has the "smarts" to  decode the Base64 encoded values in the secret
 automatically upon usage.
 (You'll see the the decoding take place below in Step 9.)

 **Step 5:** Apply the secret that's described in the manifest file: